rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 each location.
 All DNS queries generally go to the geographically-closest name servers, giving you faster results no matter where your queries originate.
-Additionally, all of our DNS servers are monitored 24/7, and if an entire datacenter were to fail, or even if all of the DNS servers within a specific datacenter were to fail, the DNS queries automatically start going to the next best location.
+Additionally, all of our DNS servers are monitored 24/7, and if an entire data center were to fail, or even if all of the DNS servers within a specific data center were to fail, the DNS queries automatically start going to the next best location.

 #### What are the limitations of the search functionality?